Robert H. Anderson (Confederate officer)

-Robert Houstoun Anderson (October 1, 1835 – February 8, 1888) was a West Point graduate, an infantry officer in the United States Army and later served as a Brigadier General in the Confederate States Army during the American Civil War, After the war he served as the Chief of the Police for the city of Savannah for 23 years and was twice appointed to serve on the Visitor's Board of the United States Military Academy at West Point, New York, NY.
-He played an important role with reunification efforts after the war.
+Robert Houstoun Anderson (October 1, 1835 – February 8, 1888) was a Confederate military officer during the American Civil War.
+A West Point graduate, he served as an infantry officer in the United States Army and later served as a brigadier general in the Confederate States Army.
+After the war he served as the Chief of Police for the city of Savannah, Georgia for 23 years and was twice appointed to serve on the Visitor's Board of the United States Military Academy.
+With General Joseph Wheeler, Anderson played an important role in reunification, recommending improvements and changes at West Point such as electricity and the addition of a telephone in 1887.

 Early life

-Born in Savannah, Georgia, on October 1, 1835, Anderson was the son of John Wayne Anderson, a local businessman.
+Born in Savannah, Georgia, on October 1, 1835, Anderson was the son of John Wayne Anderson, a local businessman, and his wife Sarah Ann Houstoun.
 His siblings include Major George Wayne Anderson, Captain J. W. Anderson II, and Colonel C. W. Anderson.
 He was educated in the local schools before receiving an appointment to the United States Military Academy.
 "Bob" Anderson would return to West Point one day to help heal the wounds that the civil war would bring, as a member of the Board of Visitors after the war.

 US Army Service

 After graduation from West Point in 1857, Anderson was made brevet second lieutenant with the 9th U.S. Infantry Regiment, but was immediately detached to become a cavalry instructor at West Point.
 Later he was stationed in upstate New York at Fort Columbus with the 9th Infantry.
-He later served as an infantry second lieutenant at Fort Walla Walla in the Washington Territory on frontier duty from 1858-1861.
+He later served as an infantry second lieutenant at Fort Walla Walla in the Washington Territory on frontier duty.